Economy of Indiana: History

 Indiana, being a manufacturing and agricultural state, was utterly devastated by the Great Depression in the 1930s.
 Unemployment exceeded 25% at the depths of the Depression in early 1933, with many coal-mining southern counties seeing unemployment rates exceed 50%.
-The Indiana Republican Party, which previously dominated the state and gave precedent to business interests, was destroyed in the elections of 1932, and the Indiana Democrats, led by newly-elected Governor Paul V. McNutt, swept to power and radically transformed the state, implementing public works projects and completely overhauling the state government.
+The Indiana Republican Party, which previously　dominated the state and gave precedent to business interests, was destroyed in the elections of 1932, and the Indiana Democrats, led by newly elected governor Paul V. McNutt, swept to power and radically transformed the state, implementing public works projects and completely overhauling the state government.
 Trade unions gained new strength during the 1935 - 1945 period, and peaked at 41% in 1964.
 Unions would be a potent political force in Indiana through the 1990s, with a unionization rate of 20% as recently as 1990.

-However, Indiana's factories went into overdrive during World War II to support the war effort, and mass employment and prosperity returned.
+However, Indiana's factories went into overdrive during World War II (1939–1945) to support the Allied and American war efforts.
+Full employment and prosperity returned.
 Indiana manufactured 4.5 percent of total United States military armaments produced during World War II, ranking eighth among the 48 states.

-During the post-World War II boom from 1945 to 1973, Indiana's economy prospered and Indiana was ranked 20th out of 50 states plus Washington, D.C. in the late-1960s for personal income.
+During the post-World War II boom from 1945 to 1973, Indiana's economy prospered and Indiana was ranked 20th out of 50 states plus Washington, D.C., in the late-1960s for personal income.
 However, Indiana's economy began to struggle after the recession of 1969-1970 as the manufacturing sector began to decline.
 Foreign competition, corporate mergers, automation, and new management strategies lead to downsizing, mass layoffs, diversification, and chronic unemployment.
 Cities such as Muncie, Anderson, Indianapolis, Kokomo, Gary, East Chicago, Hammond, Michigan City, Fort Wayne, South Bend, Elkhart, and Evansville all witnessed population declines and rising unemployment and poverty during the 1970s and 1980s.
 Northwest Indiana was hit especially by the steel crisis of 1974 - 1983.

 Since the early-1990s, Indiana has diversified its economy away from heavy industry and towards service (such as banking, insurance, healthcare, education, financial services, information technology) and high-tech manufacturing.
 In 2016, 516,000 workers were employed in manufacturing, down from 696,000 in 2000 and nearly 750,000 in 1969, but up from 424,000 in 2009 at the depths of the Great Recession.
 Heavy industries such as oil, autos, and steel still comprise a significant portion of the states' GDP, but other industries such as electrical goods, medical equipment, and pharmaceuticals have grown recently as well.
 However, Indiana's wage growth has lagged behind other states, and Indiana has fallen from 20th in personal income during the 1960s to 39th in 2017.